mitoc/website/_pages/rentals/intervale-manual.md

 The reserving Keyholder MUST be present at the property for the duration of the reservation with their group.
 Reservations cannot be transferred to other individuals; a separate reservation request must be submitted.

 **Keyholder status is contingent upon correct and dutiful observance of the rules and procedures detailed in this document.
-Failure to comply with (including ignorance of) any of these rules and procedures can result in loss or Keyholder status (and other disciplinary action.)**
+Failure to comply with (including ignorance of) any of these rules and procedures can result in loss of Keyholder status (and other disciplinary action.)**

 # Special exemptions